Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Key Insight and Challenges

 \section{Key Insight and Challenges}

-\PHM{\revise{Key insight.}} \revise{ As described in \S\ref{sec:background-limitations}, the existing early-binding approach retains inference models in expensive and limited GPU memory, resulting in substantial idling costs and GPU underutilization.
-Thus, an efficient serverless inference platform needs to enable \emph{late binding} that GPUs are managed as a pool and can be dynamically shared by multiple functions, as well as that the inference models reside in host memory when idling and can be swapped into available GPUs on demand when activated by requests. }

-\revise{ This approach can effectively satisfy the key requirements identified in \S\ref{sec:background-limitations}. \textbf{First}, keeping models in host memory leads to no GPU memory footprint when idling, which enables the pay-per-GPU-use billing and achieves cost savings for cloud users. \textbf{Second}, host memory is much larger than GPU memory (e.g., a few TB vs. tens of GB), allowing consolidation of many functions with low request rates in a single GPU for high GPU utilization.
-With GPU pooling, it also enables flexible, fine-grained function scheduling by dynamically swapping models to GPUs based on their loads, which effectively load-balances multiple GPUs and further improves overall resource efficiency. \textbf{Third}, model swapping can be efficiently performed from host to GPU through PCIe, as well as between GPUs via high-speed NVLink connections when needed.
-Compared with function cold starts, this approach incurs much less overhead, sustaining low inference latency and facilitating SLO compliance. \textbf{Finally}, late binding can be seamlessly performed within a pool of GPUs, which can manage models with a holistic view of memory usage, without requiring specific model knowledge from users. }
+\PHM{\shep{Key insight.}} \shep{ As described in \S\ref{sec:background-limitations}, the current early-binding approach of retaining inference models in GPU memory leads to high idling costs and underutilized resources.
+Therefore, an efficient serverless inference platform should enable \emph{late binding}, where GPUs are managed as a resource pool and idle inference models reside in host memory, dynamically swapping into any available GPUs upon request.
+This approach should also be \emph{easily deployable} on real-world serverless platforms without requiring intrusive changes.
+Late binding offers several key advantages in meeting the requirements in \S\ref{sec:background-limitations}. \textbf{First}, keeping models in host memory eliminates GPU memory usage during idle periods, enabling pay-per-GPU-use billing and cost savings for cloud users. \textbf{Second}, host memory is significantly larger than GPU memory (e.g., a few TB vs. tens of GB), allowing for consolidation of multiple low-frequency functions onto a single GPU with improved GPU utilization.
+Late binding also facilitates load-balancing across multiple GPUs in a pool. \textbf{Third}, model swapping provides an efficient method to resume function execution compared to cold starts in the early-binding approach, thereby facilitating SLO compliance. \textbf{Finally}, late binding can be performed transparently to users within the GPU pool, which holds a holistic view of memory usage without requiring detailed model-specific knowledge. }